E-ugine/The-Real-Property-Business/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+##For the social media icons;
+npm install @fortawesome/react-fontawesome @fortawesome/free-solid-svg-icons

 ### json server

-The property Data is Stored in a json file.This was necessiated due to the lack of an API that would have suited the programs needs.It ws also good for practice of the CRAD functionality.
+The property data was manually fetched and  stored as json file.

 ### LANGUAGES AND USE
-The project was built using React and css if you consider it as a language.
+The project was built  using React and CSS for styling.

-As the name suggests the Project is all about property managment and Aquisation for clients an Home Owners.The clients are able to see the outlook of the houses,the Location and the price be it Rental or for sale.

 ### PROJECT INSPIRTION
 What truly inspired the conception of the Project is the real world problem of property Acquisation and managment,in the quest of solving this we also Eliminate the middle men who make this trade very complicated and tiresome.

-With this platform property Aquisation cn be done at the cofort of your home.
+With this platform property acquisition can be done at the comfort of your home.